Drug Laws in South Carolina

 According to drug laws in South Carolina, defendants facing penalties can be punished with a monetary fine and mandatory minimum sentences of up to life in prison with no chance of parole, depending on:

-- The amount of drugs involved.
+- How much and what type of drugs were involved.

 - How many prior drug offenses a defendant has.